jshaker000/mandlebrot_explorer/README.md

 The purpose of this program is to be an easy to use fractal explorer and a demo of interactivity using the SDL2 library.

 ## Dependancies:
-To install this program, one must have *SDL2* (available from their website or most package managers) and must have lpthreads (available on most POSIX systems)
+To install this program, one must have *SDL2* (available from their website or most package managers) and must have a compiler that supports *OpenMP*.
+Additionally, one needs *CMake* to run the build scripts.

 ## Compile & Install: